SaaS Renewal Management

 Renewal Rate = Number of Renewals / Number Eligible for Renewal

-• Number Eligible for Renewal: It refers to the total number of customers or subscriptions scheduled for renewal during a specific period based on their billing or contract terms.
+• Number Eligible for Renewal: Represents the complete count of customers or subscriptions scheduled for renewal during a set period, according to their billing schedules or contractual terms.

 Challenges During SaaS Renewal Management

 Renewals may seem easy at first.
-But many SaaS companies face problems that affect customer retention and revenue.
+However, numerous SaaS businesses encounter challenges that hinder customer retention and disrupt consistent recurring revenue.
 Here are the most common challenges.

 1. Lack of Visibility